 Schneider demonstrated a tremendous ability to balance opposites; in this case tempering his idealism with pragmatism, as reflected in his following comment on the co-op system, “It is not held, of course, that this method of training will supply full-fledged engineers, aged twenty three years; but it is believed that it will provide a better preparation, a stronger foundation, for the successful practice of engineering.”

 Current Recipient: Dr. John Henderson – Wilberforce University & Cincinnati State College

-Please forward via email, a cover letter briefly describing the three most significant reasons why the nominee should be considered for the Dean Herman Schneider Award.
-Attach a separate statement (formatted in Word), not to exceed two pages, single spaced, describing why the nominee meets the criteria for consideration of the Dean Herman Schneider Award.
+Please complete a nomination via the link below, including a statement (formatted in Word), not to exceed two pages, single spaced, describing why the nominee meets the criteria for consideration of the Dean Herman Schneider Award.
 Include their resume or Vitae, if possible.

 Supporting materials may be requested by the committee if necessary.